clarive/clax/README.md

     POST /command

-Runs a command returns the chunks of the output. `X-Clax-PID` holds the process `PID` and `X-Clax-Exit` holds the exit code.
+Runs a command and returns the chunks of the output.
+The special trailing headers provide information when command finishes. `X-Clax-PID` holds the process `PID`, `X-Clax-Exit` holds the exit code and `X-Clax-Status` holds the execution status, which can be `success`, `error` or `timeout`.

 #### Data Params